onurgunescomtr/443-apache-cancelled/README.md

 * Setup and full translation (from TR to EN) in progress.

 * This is a release to be used with Apache Web Server.
+* System needs a main config and an application config file to run as intended.
+Those two files can be obtained from verisanat.com preconfigured with v.Account.
+Like most relational files they are Json.
+So you can use them in your Vue, React or Node bases.
 * Create an "index.php" file with the following:
 ```php